nihilok/domains-api/README.md

 `python3 -m domains_api` (or `python` [windows])

-or imported into your projects in the normal way:
+or imported into your projects in the normal way*:
 ```
 >>>from domains_api import IPChanger
 >>>ipchanger = IPChanger()